orstavik/variadic/README.md

 These are two general, soft, syntactic expectations that `Object.assign()` (inadvertently) echo.
 And that is likely to make us expect that it also *behaves* as a pure, static variadic function.

 But.
 This is *not* how `Object.assign()` behaves.
-Most JS developers have run into `Object.assign()` and know the semantic rules are: the first parameter is special.
-All the properties of the remainder of the arguments are shallowly copied into the first parameter.
-And the first parameter is also what the variadic function returns:
+Most JS developers have run into `Object.assign()` and know its semantic rules: the first parameter is special; all the properties of the remainder of the arguments are shallowly copied into the first parameter; and the first parameter is also what the variadic function returns.

 ```javascript
 const a = {a: 1};